zhuganglie/newapp/src/posts/shelling-point.md

 ### Introduction

-- **Hook**: Brief mention of recent protests in China (e.g., COVID-19 lockdown protests) as examples of collective action in a repressive environment.
-- **Thesis Statement**: Shelling points, or focal points where individuals coordinate without direct communication, play a critical role in enabling protest movements in repressive societies like China by leveraging implicit social understanding, pre-existing symbols, and strategic public spaces.
-- **Purpose of the Essay**: To explore how these focal points contribute to organizing protests and maintaining resilience under tight governmental control.

-### Explanation of Shelling Points

-- **Definition**: Introduce the concept of Shelling points as developed by Thomas Schelling—a focal point that people use to make decisions in coordination games without prior communication.
-- **Relevance to Social Movements**: Explain why Shelling points are particularly valuable in environments where open communication is restricted or monitored.
-- **Examples from Non-Repressive Environments**: Brief mention of how Shelling points operate in freer societies (e.g., meeting in a town square or common knowledge events).
+The recent protests against stringent COVID-19 lockdowns across China served as a stark reminder of the enduring human capacity for collective action, even under conditions of pervasive state surveillance and control.
+These acts of defiance highlight the crucial role of "Shelling points," or focal points for coordination without direct communication, in enabling protest movements within repressive societies.
+This essay will explore how Shelling points, leveraging implicit social understandings, pre-existing symbols, and strategic public spaces, empower individuals to organize and sustain resistance in environments like China where overt dissent is often swiftly and harshly suppressed.